 That explains why retention is consistently proven to be a big driver of revenue.

 Plus, it costs 6-7x less to retain an existing customer than it does to acquire a new one.

 When created with defined user segments and a focus on each segment’s goals, product walkthroughs have been seen substantial decreases in churn; a holy grail in software success.

-We ran an A/B test and saw churn decrease by 10% for users that were shown Chameleon tours
+We ran an A/B test and saw churn decreased by 10% for users that were shown Chameleon tours.

-However, achieving these results requires great design of walkthroughs and ongoing iteration.
-Here are some of the key lessons on how to succeed:
+However, achieving these results requires a great design of walkthroughs and ongoing iteration.
+Here are some of the key lessons on how to succeed.

 A good walkthrough is single-purpose, contextual, and relevant to the user seeing it.